-- YES… at many stores!
+- YES and at many stores!
 The best part about having a manufacturer coupon and a store coupon is that many stores allow “stacking” coupons, which in better terms means using 2 coupons (a MC and a SC) on the same one item in a single transaction, as long as both coupons mention the same exact item and size, if applicable.
-At many stores like Target, Rite Aid and Walgreens, this is allowed and completely legal.
-Stores like Safeway, allow “stacking” coupons too.
+At Target, Rite Aid and CVS, this is allowed and completely legal.
+Stores like Walmart, allow “stacking” coupons too.

 What does $2/1 and B1G1 FREE mean?

-- Find all the coupon lingo necessary to keep you in the know at Coupon Lingo!
+- Click here for all the coupon lingo necessary to keep you in the know!

 Top Tips from the Pro